department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/request-access-to-tools.md

   * Monitor the issue for updates and respond to any questions from the operations group.
   * Occasionally operations will need to reach out via Slack for additional information.

-#### 3. When your key has been added, DSVA will close the Github issue, which will send a Github notification to you.
+#### 3. When your key has been added, the Github issue will be closed, which will send a notification to you.
 This is your signal that you can continue to the next step.

 #### 4. Configure [the SOCKS proxy](https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Practice%20Areas/Engineering/Internal%20Tools.md#configure-the-socks-proxy).